Corynne Staresinic, GIVEN ’16

 What was your GIVEN action plan?
 Describe its mission, audience, and impact.

-The Catholic Woman, the nonprofit I run today. y GIVEN action plan was Our mission is to illustrate the many faces and vocations of women in the Church to show that the Church welcomes and values millennial Catholic women of all walks of life.
+My GIVEN action plan was The Catholic Woman, the nonprofit I run today.
+Our mission is to illustrate the many faces and vocations of women in the Church to show that the Church welcomes and values millennial Catholic women of all walks of life.
 Our target audience is millennial Catholic women – women who are finishing up school, just starting out in their careers and/or starting families.
 We launched in March of 2017 and our reach is over 25K.